Harchand Singh Longowal: Falling out with Bhindranwale

 On 14 April 1984, Surinder Singh Sodhi was shot and killed while drinking milk in a shop in Amritsar by Surinder Singh Shinda and Baljit Kaur.
 Baljit Kaur had attempted to assassinate Jarnail Singh Bhindranwale on 13 April, but backed out.
 Kaur went to the Golden Temple after the killing and confessed to the murder.
 Kaur would be interrogated by Bhindranwale.
-She would admit to the other killer being her boyfriend Shinda and to being paid 200,000 rupees (3.1 million rupees in 2023, US$37,500 in 2023) by Gurcharan Singh, the general secretary of Akali Dal led by Harchand Singh Longowal, to do the killing.
-She also implicated others.In a speech Bhindranwale said, "They (Akali Dal) killed our young men.
+She would allegedly admit to the other killer being her boyfriend Shinda and to being paid 200,000 rupees (3.1 million rupees in 2023, US$37,500 in 2023) by Gurcharan Singh, the general secretary of Akali Dal led by Harchand Singh Longowal, to do the killing.
+She also implicated others.
+In a speech Bhindranwale said, "They (Akali Dal) killed our young men.
 They severed my right arm...
 I know what role that lion, that son of his mother played in seeking vengeance for the martyrs".
 Bhindranwale stressed that if Sodhi had lived 15 more days, Bhajan Lal would be dead.

 Bhindranwale vowed revenge and to punish those responsible in 48 hours.
 Many responsible were killed within the time frame.
 Malik Bhaita, the Akali Dal head of Amritsar, confessed to his role in arranging the taxi for Shinda’s escape.
 He was momentarily forgiven by Bhindranwale but while leaving the Golden Temple Complex, Bhaita would be slashed with swords by Bhindranwale's followers.
 Bhaita attempted to flee to Longowal, but would be killed with a bullet.
 He put a signboard up in view of Longowal's office saying, "Sodhi's murder avenged within 48 hours.
 The other conspirators should look after themselves now."
 Longowal feared that he would be killed next and managed to have Babbar Khalsa side with him and provide security.
 130 Akali leaders and 40 SGPC members revolted against Longowal and sided with Bhindranwale.
-With this, Akali Dal, under Longowal, and Indira Gandhi agreed they had to 'neutralize' Bhindranwale.
+With this, Akali Dal, under Longowal was divided against Bhindranwale.

-On 25 April, 1984, Longowal wrote a letter to Indira Gandhi informing her that Gurcharan Singh's life was in danger since the plot to kill Sodhi.
-He called on Gandhi to protect Gurcharan.
-Longowal also said in the letter, "Most of Bhindranwale men will run away when they see the army and most probably he will too".